registeredcriminal/todo/README.md

 ### Intermediate Level: Recommended

+If you choose to submit the intermediate level criteria and you are unable to complete, please submit the work you had been working on, as we will review and grade based on level of effort and the level of completion.

 - Convert the frontend reactjs application to use redux for state
   - Redux: [https://redux.js.org/](https://redux.js.org/)

 ### Advanced Level: Bonus Points

+If you choose to submit the advanced level criteria and you are unable to complete, please submit the work you had been working on, as we will review and grade based on level of effort and the level of completion.

 - Add authentication and authorization to the application.
   - An example of authentication and authorization would be that any non-authenticated user should be able to see your todo items, but they should not be able to add, delete or modify them.